aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/readme.md

 | `backend/*.py` | Backend functions use the StudioAPI Key flow which works after deployment |
 | `auth/backendAuthorizer.py` | Backend auth is fully functional via SSM Parameter Store |

-Until player auth is integrated, the player authorizer **fails closed**: all player API routes are denied at the API Gateway layer and return HTTP `403`.
-(The placeholder in `auth/playerAuthorizer.py` returns an explicit `Deny` — an unintegrated authorizer never authorizes anyone.)
-Search for `INTEGRATION POINT` across the codebase to find every location that needs attention.

-For step-by-step integration instructions with code examples (JWT, OAuth), see [API Reference — Section 1.5](docs/api_reference.md#15-integrating-player-authentication).
+The player authorizer **fails closed**: any request it cannot validate is denied at the API Gateway layer with HTTP `403`.
+In identity mode that rejects missing, expired, or invalid tokens; in custom mode every request is denied until you implement your validation.

+> **Player-identity enforcement.** Beyond token validation, the player Lambdas check that a caller acts only as themselves: each request's `playerID` must match the authenticated `playerId`, or it is rejected with HTTP `403` and a `PLAYER_ID_MISMATCH` warning.
+By default a player may only submit their own scores (`/leaderboards/stats`) and read their own stats (`/leaderboards/player/stats`) and standing (`/leaderboards/player/standing`); the public score queries (`/leaderboards/scores`) are not restricted.
+In identity mode the authorizer always sets `playerId`, so this is always on; in custom mode it applies when your authorizer sets it.
+Two toggles adjust the defaults: `ALLOW_VIEWING_OTHER_PLAYERS_STANDING` in `getPlayerLBStanding.py` and `RESTRICT_PLAYER_QUERIES_TO_SELF` in `getLeaderboardScores.py`.
+The Studio-key batch path (`/leaderboards/stats/batch`) is exempt.
+Full matrix in `docs/api_reference.md`.

+For player auth details (the two modes, the issuer URL, and the scope-to-permissions mapping), see [API Reference, Section 1.5](docs/api_reference.md#15-integrating-player-authentication).

 #### How authorization is enforced (route-level authZ is delegated to handlers)